Caregivers need regular breaks

 As people often say, caregiving is a marathon, so it’s essential to pace yourself for the long haul.

-These tiny breaks will actually fit into your schedule and still benefit your physical and emotional health.
+Tiny breaks will fit into your busy schedule and still benefit your physical and emotional health.

 You might think that you have to spend a week vacationing at the beach to de-stress, but that’s not true at all.